Tumwater, Washington: History

 The construction of Interstate 5, which was completed in 1958, required the demolition of 100 buildings in downtown Tumwater.
 Major businesses had already relocated northeast to Tumwater Square, which remains a local shopping center.
 The Tumwater Historic District was listed on the National Register of Historic Places in 1978 to preserve remnants of downtown amid plans to widen Interstate 5.

+On March 10, 1964, residents in the Town of Tumwater approved the reorganization of Tumwater as a third-class municipality, resulting in the name of the City of Tumwater being adopted.
+The city was reclassified from a third-class municipality to a non-charter code city on June 21, 1994, retaining the name of the City of Tumwater.

 Geography

 Tumwater is located two miles south of the neighboring state capital of Olympia.

 According to the United States Census Bureau, the city has a total area of 14.49 sqmi, of which, 14.32 sqmi is land and 0.17 sqmi is water.

 Climate

 This region experiences warm and dry summers, with average monthly temperatures between 71.6 °F (22 °C) and 98.1 °F (36.7 °C).
 According to the Köppen Climate Classification system, Tumwater has a very warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 Based on per capita income, one of the more reliable measures of affluence, Tumwater ranks 89th of 522 areas in the state of Washington to be ranked.
 It is also the highest rank in Thurston County.